 - All volunteers sign our Code of Conduct to ensure that our expectations of each volunteer are agreed and clear from the outset.

 When you're overseas:

-- Our Country Managers in Poland and the UK will oversee the program and you will be supported by a Lattitude Team Leader as well as Project Leaders at each individual projects.
+- Our Country Managers in Poland and the UK will oversee the program and you will be supported by a Project Leader at each individual project.
 As this is a team program, the aim is that there will be a lot of peer support, so that volunteers will work together, travel together and support each other throughout

 - We work with Embassies and High Commissions to ensure we can respond to any situation and provide 24/7 emergency support from Melbourne.